tnichols217/notes-old/APLang/Vocab.md

 	Jane was a **cynic**; she analysed every move the prime minister made.

-122. **Malfeasance**: wrongful conduct by a public official The Police Integrity Unit's sole purpose is to uncover **maleasance** in ine Police Force.
+122. **Malfeasance**: wrongful conduct by a public official The Police Integrity Unit's sole purpose is to uncover **maleasance** in the Police Force.

 123. **Cogitation**: attentive consideration and thought Jones poured a lot of **cogitation** into his master thesis.